Stoozy/CS313-HW1/P8/README.md

 We can write a recursive method for this where the base cases are if set is empty return and if leftover sum is 0 which means we have reached a solution.
 If the leftover sum is less than 0 then we know this path doesn't lead to a solution and we can stop right there (return).
 There should be 2 recursive calls, one where the subset includes the current integer and one where it is excluded.

-TODO:
-    Ask prof what to do about duplicates.